-The technical details around the process of bonding rubber to metal are available within our blog posts, but the basic rule of thumb is that if you have a rubber part which needs to adhere to a metal part, or which is part of the same assembly, if you are able to have them bonded in this way that bond will be far superior to any adhesive.
-In fact, looking at the destructive tests that we’ve run, the rubber itself is more likely to break apart rather than the bond between the metal and the rubber; you don’t get much more integral than that and this is what makes us experts at bonding rubber to metal.
+The basic rule of thumb when it comes to bonding rubber to metal is that if you have a rubber part which needs to adhere to a metal part, or which is part of the same assembly, a vulcanised bond will be far superior than any adhesive.
+In fact, looking at the destructive tests that we’ve run, the rubber itself is more likely to break apart than the bond between the metal and the rubber.
+You don’t get much more integral than that and this is what makes us experts at bonding rubber to metal.
 You can learn more about the technical details around the process of bonding rubber to metal by reading our blog posts,

-The other benefits of having the rubber component bonded to its neighbouring metal substrate is that it avoids fitment problems (seals can be fitted the wrong way round in error) and reduces assembly time by combining two components.
+The other benefits of bonding rubber to metal is that it avoids fitment problems (seals can be fitted the wrong way round in error) and reduces assembly time by combining two components.
 This makes the bonded rubber part more stable and secure.

 To better understand which materials might be suitable for your application, please take a look at our chemical compatibility chart – or better still, get in touch.

 *These ratings are only a guide to the general suitability of each Polymer.
 Properties can be modified by specific formulation.See chart